capytaine/capytaine/docs/theory_manual/theory.rst

     \zeta (r, z, \theta) = z + i r \cos \theta.
     :label: def_zeta

-The first term of :eq:`green_function_inf_depth_xie` is actually a Rankine-type singularity similar to the first term of :eq:`green_function_inf_depth`, except that one of the point has been reflected through the free surface.
+The first term of :eq:`green_function_inf_depth_low_freq` is actually a Rankine-type singularity similar to the first term of :eq:`green_function_inf_depth`, except that one of the point has been reflected through the free surface.

 Variants of the formulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~